UltiRequiem/chuy/README.md

 package = "poetry build && poetry publish"
 ```

-Usually this file goes in the root of your project but it can really go anywhere.
+Usually the configuration file goes in the root of your project but it can really go anywhere.

 ## Usage

-After having defined the commands in the [chuy.json](./chuy.json) file,
+After having defined the commands in the [chuy.json](#example-configuration-file) file,
 you can now execute them as follows:

 ```bash